 Vaginal Birth After Caesarean Section (VBAC)

-Whether a VBAC will be recommended will depend on lots of factors.
-Women have caesareans for all sorts of reasons – some of these are unlikely to recur in future pregnancies, while in others the team may think it’s safest for you to have another caesarean.
-The obstetric team will help you to understand the circumstances around your caesarean, why it was necessary, and whether your caesarean and any other issues will affect your birth options.
+Recommending a VBAC depends on multiple factors.
+Women have caesareans for a range of reasons – some of these are unlikely to recur in future pregnancies, while for others, the team may think it’s safest for you to have another caesarean.

-For example, if you had a caesarean because your baby was breech, it’s unlikely that you will need another caesarean.
-Women who’ve had one previous caesarean and are having a straightforward pregnancy have a 75% chance of a successful vaginal birth.
-If you had a vaginal birth before your caesarean, you have an even higher chance of success – about 80-90% of women in this situation are able to have a vaginal birth.
+Women who’ve had a previous caesarean and are having a straightforward pregnancy have a 75% chance of a successful vaginal birth.
+If you had a vaginal birth before your caesarean, you have an even higher chance of success – about 80-90% of women in this situation can have a vaginal birth.

 Read more